Web-Banner-CoveSpring

 Updates

-Effective 05/01/2025 - Fees have changed for both Stream Service areas and Wetland Service areas.
-Please review the tables below to view the updated prices.
+Effective 05/01/2025 - Fees have changed for both Stream and Wetland Service areas.

-Effective 04/05/2022 - There are no available AMU Wetland Credits in the Upper and Lower Cumberland River Service Areas.
+Effective 04/05/2022 - No available AMU Wetland Credits in Upper and Lower Cumberland River Service Areas.

 Effective 11/17/2014 - No Credits are currently being sold in the Big Sandy Service Area.